kirbydesign/designsystem/.github/CONTRIBUTING.md

     - Update the [cookbook](https://cookbook.kirby.design) with examples and showcases.
 4. **Review:**
     - Do a [self-review](#self-review).
-    - Create a pull-request.
+    - Create a pull request.
 If you created a draft PR during implementation you can just mark that as "ready for review".
-    - Request that the pull-request is code-reviewed.
+    - Request that the pull request is code-reviewed.
-    - Request that the pull-request is [UX reviewed](#ux-review).
+    - Request that the pull request is [UX reviewed](#ux-review).
-    - When the pull-request has been approved it will be automatically merged to master via [automerge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request).
+    - When the pull request has been approved it will be automatically merged to master via [automerge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request).
 5. **Celebrate! 🎉**

 ## Checklist: I have an enhancement